 This Italian Zucchini Fritters Recipe is the best!
 It features pan-fried zucchini without bread crumbs in a simple batter of flour, eggs and seasonings.
 Don't miss this family favorite from Naples handed down from my Nonna!

-I'll never forget the day Mom and I nailed down Nonna's batter-fried zucchini recipe.
-It had never been written anywhere, of course, but has always been one of my favorite Italian Side Dishes.
+I'll never forget the day Mom and I nailed down Nonna's Italian Zucchini Fritters Recipe.
+It had never been written anywhere, of course, but has always been one of my favorite Italian Appetizers.

 Mom had watched Nonna make these enough times to be able to whip them out, just by look and feel.
 But, I needed more details, something concrete.

 So, let's peek behind the scenes of that day in 2014 when I attempted to document this legendary family recipe.

 Me, talking to Mom on the phone: "So how much flour do you put in the batter?"

 Mom, relatively calm: "I don't know, maybe two cups."

 Mom: "Maybe two.
 It has to look like it's not enough."

 Me, slightly confused but pressing on: "So how should the zucchini be sliced?"

 Mom, starting to get impatient: "They have to be thin."